Caisere/fast-pizza-app/README.md

 - **Menu:** Displays pizzas from the API, allows adding to cart.
 - **Cart:** Shows selected pizzas, allows order placement.
 - **Order:** Displays order details, status, and delivery estimate.
+- **Order Search:** Search for orders by ID using the search bar in the header.
+- **Geolocation/Address Autofill:** Users can autofill their delivery address using browser geolocation when placing an order.
 - **User:** Simple username input to personalize the experience.
 - **UI Components:** Header, Footer, Loader, Buttons, Error messages, etc.